Mario Batali: The Chef Who Brought Rustic Italian to the American Table (Then Lost It All)

 FAQ

-What is Mario Batali most famous for?
+What is Mario Batali best known for?

 Where is he from?